Acne Clinical Trials & Acne Treatment in South Florida

 Schedule A Consultation

-If you have been unsuccessful in finding the right treatment option for your acne or acne scars, are seeking affordable acne treatment options, or are looking for paid compensation, sign up for a future clinical trial today.
+If you have been unsuccessful in finding the right treatment option for your acne or acne scars, are seeking affordable acne treatment in Boca Raton, FL, or are looking for paid compensation, sign up for a future clinical trial today.
 With over 25 years of experience in the execution of dermatological clinical trials — under the guidance of double board-certified dermatologist and Skin Care Research founder, Dr. Marta I. Rendon — our team is highly trained and committed to ensuring that all clinical guidelines are met and that the rights of every patient are always protected.
 Call 561-948-3116 or fill out the form on this page to learn more about our clinical trial options.